Samuel Ford Whittingham: Works

 He was the author of several unpublished papers on military and political subjects, which in 1900 were in possession of the family.
 A list of them is given in the Memoir of Whittingham's Services (1868), which has as frontispiece a portrait engraved by H. Adlard from an original miniature.

 Family

-Whittingham married at Gibraltar, in January 1810, Donna Magdalena, elder of twin daughters of Don Pedro de Creus y Ximenes, intendant of the Spanish royal armies, by whom he had a large family, and several of his sons were in the army.
+Whittingham married at Gibraltar, in January 1810, Donna Magdalena, elder of twin daughters of Don Pedro de Creus y Ximenes, intendant of the Spanish royal armies, by whom he had a large family, and several of his sons were in the army..
+After his death she remarried to Prince Paul of Württemberg.